Mahmoud Hammoud (footballer): Managerial career

-Hammoud began his coaching career at newly-promoted Ahed, during the 1998–99 season.
+Hammoud began his coaching career at newly promoted Ahed, during the 1998–99 season.
 After working as an assistant coach for the Lebanon national team twice, Hammoud became the head coach of the Lebanon national under-23 team during the 2004 Summer Olympics qualifiers, between 2003 and 2004.

 He took charge of the Lebanon national team for a short period of time in December 2003.
 He was reappointed manager on 8 February 2004, before ending his managerial stint with Lebanon on 3 July of the same year.

 In October 2013, Hammoud became coach of Akhaa Ahli Aley, staying there until the end of the season.
 After helping Shabab Sahel to a historic third place in the 2020–21 Lebanese Premier League, Hammoud's contract was renewed for a further season.

 Death

-On 6 November 2021, Hammoud tested positive for COVID-19, amid its pandemic in Lebanon.
+On 6 November 2021, Hammoud tested positive for COVID-19, amidst the pandemic in Lebanon.
 He was sent to Sahel General Hospital in Haret Hreik, Beirut.
 Hammoud died from the virus on 4 December 2021, at the age of 57.